If you need the perfect gameday appetizer, this soft pretzel skillet with beer cheese is it!

 - Pinch of garlic powder

 - Beer of choice

-- I used a local craft beer.
-This totally depends on your tastes!
-A darker beer will work best, but any beer will work.
-And don’t worry, it’s only 2oz worth & the alcohol will cook out of it.
-The small amount of beer helps give the cheese an amazing flavor, but it can be left out all together if needed.
+- I used a local craft beer for this beer cheese dip.
+The beer you choose totally depends on your taste preferences, so feel free to experiment.
+A darker beer (like Guinness) will work best, and I don’t recommend going with a light beer (like Bud Light) because it really won’t contribute much in terms of flavor.
+Don’t worry, it’s only 2oz of liquid & the alcohol will be baked right out of it in the oven.
+The small amount of beer helps give the cheese an amazing beer cheese flavor, but it can be left out altogether if needed.

 Ingredients for Pretzels